 Last Step: Start Using Your Brand Personality

-Now, write down your three descriptive words, how casual you want your brand to sound, and how often you want to use emoji.
+Now, write down your three descriptive words, how casual you want your brand to sound, and how often you want to use emojis.
 Place that information somewhere that’s easy to access.
-If you post a lot of your social media from a single computer, maybe keep this info on a notepad or sticky note nearby.
+If you post a lot of your social media from a single computer, maybe keep this information on a notepad or sticky note nearby.
 If multiple people run your social media, put it in a shared document you can all reference easily.

 Now, every time you’re posting on social media for your business, reference your list and ask yourself if what you’re writing sounds like it fits.
-Remember, often social media is the first place where your customers will learn about your business.
+Remember, social media is usually the first place where your customers will learn about your business.
 Sticking to a brand personality can ensure you’re leaving the right impression!